vstrien/analytics-in-azure/week-5/LAB_10_stream_analytics.md

----
-lab:
-    title: 'Real-time stream processing with Stream Analytics'
-    module: 'Module 10'
----

 # Lab 10 - Real-time stream processing with Stream Analytics

 In this lab, you will learn how to process streaming data with Azure Stream Analytics.
 You will ingest vehicle telemetry data into Event Hubs, then process that data in real time, using various windowing functions in Azure Stream Analytics.
-They will output the data to Azure Synapse Analytics.
-Finally, you will learn how to scale the Stream Analytics job to increase throughput.
+They will output the data to Azure SQL Database.

 After completing this lab, you will be able to:

 - Use Stream Analytics to process real-time data from Event Hubs
-- Use Stream Analytics windowing functions to build aggregates and output to Synapse Analytics
+- Use Stream Analytics windowing functions to build aggregates and output to SQL Database
-- Scale the Azure Stream Analytics job to increase throughput through partitioning
-- Repartition the stream input to optimize parallelization

 ## Technology overview